“Sadock’s composition and performance was intense and intricate, with the communication between the [trio] clear and intimate.” – UArts Radio

 Select Past Performances

-Club Dates and Clinics: Kimmel Center for the Performing Arts, Chris’ Jazz Cafe, TIME, Sullivan’s Steakhouse, Queen Theatre, University of Delaware, Delaware Art Museum
+Club Dates and Clinics: Kimmel Center for the Performing Arts, Chris’ Jazz Cafe, TIME, Heritage, Sullivan’s Steakhouse, Queen Theatre, University of Delaware, Delaware Art Museum

 Festivals: Clifford Brown Jazz Festival, International Trumpet Guild Conference, YachStock River Jam, Mad Liberation Festival